-- · High expectations for all children High expectations are built on differentiation of teaching and learning for all children in single and multiple year-level contexts. - Alignment of teaching and learning, and assessment and reporting Curriculum and assessment planning is thoughtful and ensures that all parts are connected.
-Plans are reviewed regularly to inform future planning, teaching, learning and assessment. - Standards- and school-based assessment for learning Teachers use standards to build a shared understanding of the qualities found in children's work, and to communicate achievement to children, parents/carers and the system. - Balance of informed prescription and teacher professional judgment Teachers exercise their professional judgment and make decisions about teaching and learning in their school within the context of the Australian Curriculum and system and sector priorities.
+- High expectations for all students High student expectations are built on differentiation of teaching and learning for all students in single and multiple year-level contexts. - Alignment of teaching and learning, and assessment and reporting Curriculum and assessment planning is thoughtful and ensures that all parts are connected.
+Plans are reviewed regularly to inform future planning, teaching, learning and assessment. - Standards- and school-based assessment for learning Teachers use standards to build a shared understanding of the qualities found in student work, and to communicate student achievement to students, parents/carers and the system. - Balance of informed prescription and teacher professional judgment Teachers exercise their professional judgment and make decisions about teaching and learning in their school within the context of the Australian Curriculum and system and sector priorities.